PointerToolkit.TerraFX.Interop.Windows 10.0.26100

 You can then use __cast(p) as if it were one of those ugly-but-useful vendor-specific extensions that C++ compilers have loads of.

-Oh, I also recommend using trimming.
+I recommend using trimming.
 I use illink in a custom post-build event rather than relying on the built-in facilities that MSBuild and Visual Studio provide.
 This way I can trim only the DLLs I need trimmed, such as TerraFX.Interop.Windows.dll and PointerToolkit.TerraFX.Interop.Windows.dll.

 Product Compatible and additional computed target framework versions.